sivanesh-dsp/LAN-Chat-server-withOTP/README.md

 This Project can be used for chatting in Local Area Network.
 Also this is my college project.<br>
-OTP authentication is successfully integrated..
+OTP authentication is successfully integrated...

 Run `main.py` to chat with you LAN users